Who doesn’t want a great app for their business!

 With improved loading speed, you can ensure enhanced user experience along with improved user engagement.
 This is definitely a great opportunity to make more money from the app.

 8. Explore various resources for the most suitable layout

-Well, there is no need to create the design layout from the scratch.
-A plenty of online resources are available to help you in this case.
+Well, there is no need to create a design layout from scratch.
+Plenty of online resources are available to help you in this case.
 Here are some that you can check out.